menouarazib/llm/README.md

 [Edward Hu et al. (2021)]
 </h1><be>

+## Flash Attention
+This technique is used to compute the exact attention with IO-Awareness.

 - [LoRA Adapter](https://huggingface.co/papers/2305.14314): A technique that allows for efficient fine-tuning and parameter sharing across multiple tasks.